Disease Guide ·Osteochondrodysplasia ·2026

 What Causes Osteochondrodysplasia in Cats

-The TRPV4 gene mutation that creates the Scottish Fold's signature folded ears also disrupts cartilage and bone development throughout the body.
-All Scottish Folds have this mutation — it's what makes them Scottish Folds.
-Homozygous cats (two copies of the gene, from fold-to-fold breeding) are severely affected from kittenhood.
-Heterozygous cats (one copy) develop problems later, but they still develop them.
-The cartilage in joints, tail, and limbs becomes stiff, malformed, and painful.
-The folded ears ARE the disease — every Fold is affected
+The TRPV4 gene mutation creates folded ears and disrupts cartilage and bone throughout the body.
+All Scottish Folds carry it.
+Homozygous cats (fold-to-fold) are severely affected from kittenhood.
+Heterozygous cats develop milder disease later.
+Cartilage in joints, tail, and limbs becomes stiff, malformed, and painful.
+The folded ears ARE the disease - every Fold is affected

 Symptoms - What to Watch For

-Short, thick, inflexible tail — the earliest and most obvious sign.
+Short, thick, inflexible tail - earliest sign.
 Swollen, stiff ankles and wrists.
-Reluctance to jump or climb.
-Stiff, stilted gait — often described as walking on eggshells.
-Lameness that worsens over time.
-Difficulty grooming due to joint stiffness.
+Reluctance to jump.
+Stiff gait.
+Worsening lameness.
+Difficulty grooming.
 Pain when legs or tail are touched.
-Reduced activity and reluctance to play.
-Homozygous cats may show crippling symptoms as young as 7 weeks old.
+Reduced activity.
 An inflexible, short tail is the earliest warning sign

 Diagnosis - $200-$400

-X-rays ($200-$400) are definitive — they show characteristic bony growths (exostoses) around the joints, especially the ankles, wrists, and tail vertebrae.
-The paws may show fused or malformed bones.
-New bone formation bridges joint spaces, eventually fusing them.
+X-rays ($200-$400) are definitive - showing bony growths (exostoses) around ankles, wrists, and tail vertebrae.
 Physical exam reveals stiff joints, swollen extremities, and pain on manipulation.
-Breed history alone raises immediate suspicion.
 Average $200-$400

 Treatment - $50-$200/month